 The Oregon Brownfields Awards recognize individuals and groups who worked together to solve the critical environmental challenge of transforming brownfields sites into productive reuses.
 The Awards honor individuals and groups that have implemented innovative, yet practical, cleanup projects that stimulated economic development through job creation or retention, addressed a critical community development need, and/or resulted in significant protection of human health and the environment.
 The awards showcase these successes and publicize them as models for other communities around the State.

 The Oregon Department of Environmental Quality and the Oregon Business Development Department invite community groups, organizations, city/county officials, and individuals working to revitalize contaminated properties to submit project nominations for the 8th Oregon Brownfields Awards.
-The winners will be announced during the 2020 Oregon Brownfields Conference, May 18 – 20, 2020, at Graduate Eugene, Eugene, Oregon.
+The winners will be announced during the 2020 Oregon Brownfields & Infrastructure Summit, October 5-6, 2020, at Riverhouse on the Deschutes in Bend, Oregon.

 Nominated Projects are encouraged to submit a 30” by 30” Poster of the project.
 The Poster will be on display during the entire two day 2020 Oregon Brownfields Conference event.